 The survey administration variables contain information related to conducting the interview, household and family composition, and person-level and RU-level status codes.
 Data for the survey administration variables were derived from the sampling process, the CAPI programs, or were computed based on information provided by the respondent in the re-enumeration section of the questionnaire.
-Most Survey Administration variables on this file are asked during every round of the MEPS interview.
-They describe data for Rounds 3/1, 4/2, and 5/3 status as of December 31, 1997.
-Variable names ending in "xy" represent variables relevant to Round "x" of Panel 1 or Round "y"

-of Panel 2.
-For example, RULETR53 is a variable relevant to Round 5 of Panel 1 or Round 3 of Panel 2.
+Most survey administration variables on this file are asked during every round of the MEPS interview.
+They describe data for Rounds 3/1, 4/2, 5/3 status and status as of December 31, 1998.
+Variable names ending in "xy" represent variables relevant to Round "x" of Panel 2 or Round "y" of Panel 3.
+For example, RULETR53 is a variable relevant to Round 5 of Panel 2 or Round 3 of Panel 3, depending on the panel in which the person was included.

-The December 31, 1997 variables were developed in two ways.
-Those used in the construction of eligibility, inscope, and the end reference date, were based on an exact date.
+The December 31, 1998 variables were developed in two ways.
+Those used in the construction of eligibility, inscope, and the end reference date were based on an exact date.
 The remaining variables were constructed using data from specific rounds, if available.
 If data were missing from the target round, but were available in another round, data from that other round were used in the variable construction.
 If no valid data were available during any round of data collection, an appropriate reserved code was assigned.